princeleonal/Principles_of_Computing_Coursera_RiceUni/Week 8/Homework.md

 ----
 # Question 2
   Observe that the method `append` for the `NodeList` class is defined recursively.
 Given an existing list of n nodes (created as a `NodeList` object), how many calls to `append` are evaluated when appending a new node to the end of the list?
 Count only the calls performed during the process of appending of this (n+1)st node to the list, not those performed during the process of creating the original n-node input list.
-Enter the answer as a math expression in nn below.
+Enter the answer as a math expression in n below.
 ### Answer:
     n